 State chapters of organizations or institutions listed above

-For applicants seeking reciprocity, submit evidence of current and valid certification from another state or jurisdiction which is determined by the Division to be at least equivalent to the requirements stated herein.
+For applicants seeking reciprocity, submit evidence of current and valid certification from another state or jurisdiction that which is determined by the Division to be at least equivalent to the requirements stated herein.

 Limitations /Permissible Activities.